eellpp/pubScratchpad/memory.md

 >I decided to make memorizing a part of my daily routine.
 Each morning, after waking up and having my coffee, but before reading the newspaper or showering or even putting on proper clothes, I sat down behind my desk and tried to spend ten to fifteen minutes working through a poem.

+Remembering numbers
+> Major System
+> PAO System (Person Action Object)
+To be maximally memorable, one’s images have to appeal to one’s own sense of what is colorful and interesting.